How it works.

 See the difference

-5 separate steps.
-If you forget step 3, the algorithm can't target it.
-Split into 5 cards.
+Five separate steps.
+If you forget step 3, the algorithm can't target it — split into one card per step.

-6 facts in one card.
-Split by component.
+Six facts in one card.
+Split by component — one input or output per card.

 In the app: Production mode links cards to syllabus points.
 AI coaching flags cards that test too many things at once.